ElektraInitiative/libelektra/doc/help/elektra-highlevel-gen.md

 defaults are passed to `elektraOpen` and defaults are only handled via the `spec` plugin.
 If the specification/configuration isn't mounted, the getter functions may fail.

-To avoid this case of a misconfigured mountpoint, you can use `specValidation=minimal`.
-It is by far not a perfect solution, but it will cause the initialization function (by default named `loadConfiguration`) to fail, if the specification is not mounted at the expected mountpoint or if the specification was not `spec-mount`ed.
+The case of a misconfigured mountpoint will be detected automatically and reported as an error.
+It will cause the initialization function (by default named `loadConfiguration`) to fail, if the specification is not mounted at the expected mountpoint or if the specification was not `spec-mount`ed.

 ## Enums